dougeby/IntuneDocs/intune/windows-management-extension.md

 <!-- change image with a better one -->

 #### Verify Intune Management Extension deployment status
 After the PowerShell script is deployed to a group, the agent is installed when Windows 10 device synchronizes with the Intune service, which typically occurs every six to eight hours.
-Use the following PowerShell cmdlet with the getAgentStates parameter to verify the deployment status:
+To verify the deployment status, use the following PowerShell cmdlet with the getAgentStates parameter:
 ```PS C:\> .\IntuneManagementExtension.ps1 -User <IntuneLogin> -Operation getAgentStates```

 ![PowerShell script results for the getAgentStates operation](./media/mgmt-extension-getagentstates.png)